Moonsong-Labs/double-zero/docs/step-by-step-guide.md

       # ...
 ```

-Now you can run all the double zero services again, this time we are going to leave them up:
+Now you can run all the Private Validium services again, this time we are going to leave them up:

 ```bash
 ./environments/launch-hyperchain-env.sh